linsomniac/uplaybook1/README.md

 ### pause

 Stop execution for a time.
+This can be either a number, or a string representing an interval.
+The interval can use the format "XdXhXmXs" with any of the components being optional.
+The specifier can be short or long ("s" or "sec" or "second(s)", and there can be spaces between them.
+It can also start or end with "random" to randomize the number up to the specified time.
+Examples: "1h", "1min 30s" "random 90", "5m random".

 Arguments:

-- time: The number of seconds to wait.
+- time: The number of seconds to wait or an interval string.  (templated)

 Example: